Virginia DOE 9/11 sensitivity training video tells teachers to reject American exceptionalism

 "What’s more," said Nomani, "the Virginia Department of Education is promoting a victim narrative for Muslims by instructing teachers to focus on ‘anti-Muslim racism’ that allegedly sprang out of 9/11.
 The Virginia Department of Education is taking a page out of the playbook of truth-deniers within the Muslim community who don’t want to own up to the real problem of Muslim extremism, but meanwhile dedicate lessons to ‘white supremacy.’
 The Virginia Department of Education is failing students – and America – and needs to immediately remove this irresponsible instruction and apologize for endorsing this dangerous rewriting of history a platform."

+When asked for a response to Nomani's criticism, DeCuir pointed Fox News to an article she wrote Tuesday published in The Conversation, which argues that Muslim students are often subjected to ridicule and blame for the 9/11 attacks and that those experiences can lead to higher levels of psychological distress.

+"Students can learn better when educators foster a sense of emotional safety and belonging," DeCuir wrote in the article.
+"Teachers should pay attention to the conversations between students to ensure that they are not repeating harmful words and actions that target Muslims."

-DeCuir and the VDOE did not respond to Fox News' requests for comment.
+The VDOE did not respond to Fox News' request for comment.